 John Ruskin, Fors Clavigera, Letter #41 (May 1874).

 The (Christian) Bible has two parts.

 The NT expresses its authors' experience of God.
 It records how God came among us.
-As highlights, I suggest Matthew 5-7; Mark; John; Acts 1-2; Romans 1-8 and 12; 1st Corinthians 15; and 1st John.
+As highlights, I suggest Matthew 5-7; Mark; John; Acts 1-2; Romans 1-8 and 12; 1st Corinthians 15; 1st John; and Revelation (aka "Apocalypse") 21-22.
 And the Everest of these, the Bible's most comprehensive statement of principles, is Romans.

 But the New shines even more clearly with the Old as background.
 I suggest Genesis 1:1-12:3; Exodus 1-20; 2nd Samuel 7; Amos; Jeremiah 31:31-34; and Isaiah 52:13-53:12.
 And in Acts 7 and Hebrews 11 the NT itself describes the highlights of the Old.

 For a fuller abridgment I suggest Genesis, Exodus, Numbers, Joshua, Judges, 1st Samuel, Amos, Hosea, Psalms 1-41 ("Book 1"), Ecclesiastes, The Song of Songs and the whole NT.
 (This is off the top of my head.
 If you want a more careful abridgment let me know.)

 The NT, and to some degree the whole Bible, presents a consistent and coherent view.
 Apart from checking the translation, the chief defense against error is context; we must read the whole chapter (sometimes the whole "book", and preferably the whole Bible), and not base doctrines on brief quotations.
 Most of the errors of Christianoidity arise from neglect or misinterpretation of the Bible.

 On the other hand, the opposite error, Biblicism, regards every detail of the Bible as reliable.